The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Dataset curation

 \section{Dataset curation}

-High-quality data is essential to model performance, yet phonemically transcribed speech corpora are rare.
-So we made endeavors to create a large-scale phonemic transcriptions for public speech corpora, encompassing 115 languages across language families.
-Transcribing speech signals into phonemic transcriptions often require years of expertise in phonetics, making it hard to create high-quality phonemic transcriptions at scale.
-This process can be automated through grapheme-to-phoneme conversion (G2P), a process of converting orthographic transcriptions into phonemic transcriptions through pronunciation dictionaries and/or statistical models.
+Most speech corpora are distributed as audio-text pairs.
+In comparison, phonemically transcribed speech corpora are rare.
+Unlike text transcription, transcribing speech signals into IPA, or phonemic transcriptions often require years of expertise in phonetics, making it hard to create high-quality phonemic datasets at scale.
+However, these IPA symbols provide a universal representation of speech sounds such that any language can be transcribed symbolically.
+So IPA symbols can be used as a proxy to train multilingual speech processing systems.
+As a first step, we created large-scale phonemic transcriptions for public speech corpora, encompassing 115 languages across language families.
+The transcription can be automated through \textbf{grapheme-to-phoneme conversion (G2P)}, a process of converting orthographic transcriptions into phonemic transcriptions through pronunciation dictionaries and/or statistical models.